davidmalcolm/texi2rst/output/options-that-control-optimization.rst

   the standard calling sequence automatically handles the frame pointer and nothing is saved by pretending it doesn't exist.
 The machine-description macro ``FRAME_POINTER_REQUIRED`` controls whether a target machine supports this flag.
-RegistersRegister UsagegccintGNU Compiler Collection (GCC) Internals.
+See :ref:`Register Usage <registers>`.

   The default setting (when not optimizing for size) for 32-bit GNU/Linux x86 and 32-bit Darwin x86 targets is